It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 Not that it doesn’t have its share of speed and action, but that has never been the point of Byron Bay.

-It doesn’t matter which part of the town you’re visiting, whether it’s the beach, the main street, or even the hinterlands, there can always be found a relaxing café ideal for a low-key or a romantic evening.
+It doesn’t matter which part of the town you’re visiting, whether it’s along Main Beach, the Byron Bay CBD, or even the Byron Bay Hinterlands, there can always be found a relaxing café ideal for a low-key or a romantic evening.

-There are few places in the world that give out an ambiance such as that found in Byron Bay.
+There are few places in the world that give out such picturesque and relaxed ambiance such as that found in Byron Bay.

 The relaxed nature of the place, even despite the occasional traffic jams, gives off a feeling of surreal calmness that’s perfect for soothing the soul.